The Needs of Elderly Care & Understanding the Physical and Emotional Aspects

 • Preventive screenings and vaccinations: Regular check-ups facilitate important preventive measures such as cancer screenings, immunizations, and screenings for vision, hearing, and osteoporosis.
 These proactive measures aid in early detection and intervention.

-B. Emotional and psychological well-being
+B. Emotional and Psychological Well-Being

 Addressing feelings of loneliness and isolation